krushikagujarati/Twitter/README.md

 ### Env variables

-Rename the .env.example file to .env in both main folder and client folder and add the following
+Rename the .env.example file to .env in both root folder and client folder and add the following

+In root folder
 ```
 mongoURI=<mongoURI>
 jwtSecret=my-secret